 The euro-scene Leipzig is a festival of contemporary European theatre featuring guest performances from various countries.
 The performances includes dance and spoken theatre, musical stage forms and plays for children.

-For more information about what is happening in nightlife, culture, art, history and more, Leipzig Zeitgeist is the city's International Voice, a bi-monthly English magazine with an international perspective.
+For more information about what is happening in nightlife, culture, art, history and more, The Leipzig Glocal is the city's International Voice, an English online magazine with an international perspective.

 There are several easily accessible libraries not far from school: